 The Libraries offer friendly, supportive working environments; opportunities to interact with both members of the public and library staff; varied duties, and valuable work experience.
 We encourage and support our student workers in the acquisition of new skills and proficiency with new technologies and offer opportunities for advancement.
 Our student assistants also report that, through their work in the library, they learn about resources and services that help them in their studies.

-A monetary prize, the David Bishop Skillman 1913 Library Prize, is awarded at Honors Convocation each year to “a graduating senior library assistant who by his/her exemplary performance, skill, and dedication has enhanced the library’s educational role.”
+A monetary prize, the David Bishop Skillman 1913 Library Prize, is awarded at Honors Convocation each year to “a graduating senior library assistant whose exemplary performance, skill, and dedication has enhanced the library’s educational role.”

 Positions vary depending on departmental need.
 Assignments include assisting library patrons at the Circulation Desk, maintaining the libraries’ vast and varied collection, processing newly-acquired materials, performing data entry, and assisting librarians with special projects.
-Departments that regularly hire student workers are Circulation (at both Skillman & Kirby Libraries), Reference, Interlibrary Loan, Technical Services and Special Collections.
+Departments that regularly hire student workers are Circulation (at both Skillman & Kirby Libraries), Digital Scholarship Services, Interlibrary Loan, Resource Management & Systems, and Special Collections.

 Work schedules are set by departmental supervisors.
 Student assistants generally work 4-6 hours per week while classes are in session.
 Most positions offer only weekday hours; some evening and weekend hours are available in the Circulation Department.